-Many consumers were mis-sold PPI (Payment Protection Insurance) by CIBC Mortgages, PPI was usually attached to a customer's policy by CIBC Mortgages, in some cases without their knowledge.
-CIBC Mortgages were known to decline a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by CIBC Mortgages, PPI may have been attached to a customer's policy by CIBC Mortgages, in some cases without their knowledge.
+CIBC Mortgages may have refused a credit application if PPI was refused by the customer.

 CIBC Mortgages PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by CIBC Mortgages.

-There are many examples of CIBC Mortgages mis-selling PPI, some consumers were not even made aware by CIBC Mortgages that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by CIBC Mortgages that it was optional.
+There are many examples of CIBC Mortgages mis-selling PPI, some customers were not even made aware by CIBC Mortgages that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by CIBC Mortgages that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to CIBC Mortgages, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from CIBC Mortgages.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to CIBC Mortgages, and this was not explained to you at the point of sale, then you would be due compensation from CIBC Mortgages.